openmodels/currentloss/README.md

 Each of the steps below specifies a given subdirectory of the code in the section header, where its code files are stored.

+## 0. Perform the AI-assisted literature search (0-search)

+Optional: To perform the literature search, run `eval.py`, which queries Gemini, and `openai_batch.py`, which queries OpenAI GPT-4o.
+In each case, first run these with line 6 as `source = 'websci'` and then with `source = 'scopus'`.

+This will produce four files: `websci-gemini.csv`, `scopus-gemini.csv`, `websci-openai.csv`, `scopus-openai.csv`.

+Then run `postprocess.R`, which produces `further-consideration-websci.csv` and `further-consideration-scopus.csv`.
+These are all abstracts that need to be considered by hand.

 ## 1. Collect weather data (1-datacollect)

 Run collect-era5.py, which generates year-specific ERA5 files, and